Tidalyst/Tidalyst/README.md

-- 👋 Hi, I’m @Tidalyst
+- 👋 Hi, I’m Tidalyst
 - 👀 I’m interested in business and digital marketing analyis
 - 💞️ I’m looking to collaborate on data analysis projects to help businesses achieve their goals
 - 📫 You can reach me on idarafavour9@gmail.com